-Luckily, being a student puts you in the perfect position for this sort of flexibility, what with four month-long summer breaks, Christmas and Easter holidays… what thesis deadline?
+Luckily, being a student puts you in the perfect position for this sort of flexibility, what with a four-month-long summer break, Christmas and Easter holidays... what essay deadline?

-Choosing to fly during the working week is cheaper than at weekends, and particularly Tuesdays, Wednesdays and Saturdays are key as they tend to be the least popular days of the week to travel.
+Choosing to fly during the working week is cheaper than at weekends, and Tuesdays, Wednesdays and Saturdays are especially good for bargains as they tend to be the least popular days of the week to travel.

 An alternative option would be to show up the night before your flight and make a music video while you wait, like this guy did.

 It's worth being aware that peak season in the UK isn't necessarily peak season elsewhere in the world, so prices can vary depending on where you're flying to.